hspazio/hspazio.github.io/_posts/2017-11-27-elastic-notifier-gem.markdown

 )
 ```

-For __Rails__ applications you can add the code above to `config/initializers/elastic_notifier.rb` so it will be available throghout the app.
+For __Rails__ applications you can add the code above to `config/initializers/elastic_notifier.rb` so it will be available throughout the app.

 Then send error notifications as you rescue errors: